erikakuntar/rubyonrailsproject/README.md

 I will be working through error messages to learn workflow and user errors.
 I will also be learning about orphaned tagging and referential integrity in this tutorial.
 As the last step, I will deploy my app to Heroku.

+This app can be found on Heroku at https://sheltered-brushlands-66330.herokuapp.com/